AmrKhaleds/AmrKhaleds/README.md

 - 🌱 I’m currently learning **React.js & laravel.**

-- 👨‍💻 All of my projects are available at SOON..
+- 👨‍💻 All of my projects are available at SOON...

 - 💬 Ask me about **html, css, js, php & python**